gsbischoff/usb-pen-injection/README.md

 **PenClient.c** and **PenServer.c** contain the sources of the program to recieve and inject input; and to capture and send input over a designated protocol.
 Currently, these send cursor movements over TCP/IP stream sockets as "boilerplate" -- they will be modified to use pen input and send the input over other means later.

+**Point.c** is for testing specifically using Pointer APIs.

 **IOTest.c** is for any scratchwork towards capturing and injecting pen input properly.

-**IOFinal.c** contains only the code necessary for capturing the raw pen input.
+**IOFinal.c** contains only the code necessary for capturing the raw pen input using RawInput. *No longer used for testing*

 ## Building